bengler/pebbles-uid/README.md

 A pipe signifies _or_.

-This can be used in species at any position:
+This can be used in genus at any position:

     ```
       unit|group:*